M0h1it/Branding_website/README.md

 # Star Halal Meat Shop

-Marketing website for Star Halal Meat Shop, Gurugram.
-Built as a static site and served with **GitHub Pages + Jekyll**.
-The single long `index.html` has been split into small section files inside `_includes/` so each part of the page is easy to edit.
+Marketing website for **Star Halal Meat Shop**, Gurugram — a fresh halal chicken & mutton butcher serving the city since 1995.
+It's a plain static site (HTML, CSS, JavaScript) with no build step, so it runs anywhere: open it locally with Live Server or push it straight to GitHub Pages.

 ## Project structure

 ```
 .
-├── index.html            ← page shell — pulls in each section with {% include %}
+├── index.html          ← the entire page (all sections in one file)
-├── style.css             ← all styling (unchanged)
+├── style.css           ← all styling
-├── script.js             ← all behaviour: reveal, nav, hamburger, FAQ (unchanged)
+├── script.js           ← behaviour: scroll reveal, sticky nav, mobile menu, FAQ accordion
-├── _config.yml           ← Jekyll build settings (GitHub Pages reads this)
 ├── site.webmanifest    ← PWA manifest referenced in <head>
-├── _includes/            ← the page split into sections:
-│   ├── head.html         ← <head>: SEO meta, Open Graph, JSON-LD schema, fonts
-│   ├── nav.html          ← top navigation + mobile drawer
-│   ├── hero.html         ← hero banner
-│   ├── stats.html        ← trust stats bar
-│   ├── about.html        ← "Our Legacy" section
-│   ├── products.html     ← "Fresh Cuts" product grid
-│   ├── quality.html      ← quality & hygiene
-│   ├── bulk.html         ← bulk / wedding orders
-│   ├── how-to-order.html ← how to order steps
-│   ├── why.html          ← reviews / testimonials
-│   ├── faq.html          ← FAQ accordion
-│   ├── contact.html      ← contact details + map
-│   └── footer.html       ← footer
-└── (your images/logos)   ← see below
+└── (images & logos)    ← see below
 ```

-## Where to put your images
+Everything lives in `index.html` — hero, stats, about, products, quality, bulk orders, how-to-order, reviews, FAQ, contact/map, and footer are all sections inside that one file.
+To edit a part of the page, search for its section comment (for example `<!-- ── 4.
+FRESH CUTS / PRODUCTS ── -->`) and edit right there.

+## Images this site expects

-Drop all your image and logo files in the **root of the project** (next to `index.html`), because that's exactly how they're referenced.
-The files the site expects are:
+Place these files in the **root of the project** (next to `index.html`) — that's how they're referenced:

 - `favicon1.png`, `favicon-16x16.png`, `favicon-32x32.png`, `apple-touch-icon.png`
 - `logo1.png`